zaxx-q/Expression-generator/README.md

 ## Tips

-1. Start with a clear, well-lit base image with neutral expression and pose
+1. Start with a clear, well-lit base image with neutral expression and pose as `input0.png`
-2. Your input image sets the style for all expressions - make sure it's high quality
+2. Your input images sets the style for all expressions - make sure it's high quality
+3. When using multiple images, ensure they're all of the same character in consistent style
+4. Number your images sequentially starting from 0 (input0, input1, input2, ...)
-3. Use multiple API keys to avoid rate limiting
+5. Use multiple API keys to avoid rate limiting
-4. Experiment with custom prompt tweaks for specific styles
+6. Experiment with custom prompt tweaks for specific styles
-5. Delete `expressions/orig__*.png` files to regenerate specific emotions
+7. Delete `expressions/orig__*.png` files to regenerate specific emotions
-6. Choose background type (grey/white) based on your use case
+8. Choose background type (grey/white) based on your use case
-7. If background removal isn't clean, use the `orig__*.png` files for manual editing
+9. If background removal isn't clean, use the `orig__*.png` files for manual editing